Darbhanga, India: What to pack, what to wear, and when to go [2023]

 Travel voltage adapter

-A plug adapter that supports outlet types C, D and M. Check that you pick the right kind.
-The vast majority of adapters available online are just plugs and require your devices to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most countries.
+A plug adapter that supports outlet types C, D and M. Ensure that you find the correct type.
+Most adapters currently available are just plug changers and expect your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most locations.

 Travel pillow